RoskiDeluge/clx/README.md

 ```

 ## Cbot Basics
-The application is a simple Python script that prompts GPT3.5 with a system message and the OS of the current system.
+The application is a simple Python script that prompts the gpt-3.5-turbo endpoint with a system message and the OS of the current system.
 This helps ensure that Linux, Mac, and Windows specific commands tend to be more accurate.
-Cbot is based entirely on GPT3.5 and it's not perfect.
-Currently cbot does not have a context for it's responses, so each response cannot reference previous responses.

 ## Installation